 Students have 30 calendar days from receipt of the academic evaluation to file an appeal.
 Thomas Edison State University’s Registrar will conduct a review of the credit evaluation and respond to the student in writing with a decision.

-Undergraduate students not satisfied with the Registrar’s determination or who believe that the decision is not consistent with the Statewide Transfer and Articulation Agreement may appeal in writing to the Vice Provost for Learner Services within 30 calendar days of receipt of the decision of the Registrar.
+Undergraduate students not satisfied with the Registrar’s determination or who believe that the decision is not consistent with the Statewide Transfer and Articulation Agreement may appeal in writing to the Vice Provost within 30 calendar days of receipt of the decision of the Registrar.
 The appeal should contain the same information required for the Registrar’s Review (see above) along with any additional explanations or arguments the student wishes to have considered.

-The Vice Provost for Learner Services will refer the matter to either the Student Appeals or appropriate Academic Appeals Committee.
+The Vice Provost will refer the matter to either the Student Appeals or appropriate Academic Appeals Committee.
 The Committee will meet to consider the appeal within 30 calendar days of receipt.
 The Committee may affirm, reject, modify, or adjust the transfer credit evaluation as they deem appropriate.
 The Committee will inform the student, in writing, of its decision.
 The Chairperson of the Committee shall also inform the Provost of their decision.
 The decision of the Committee is final and may not be appealed within the institution.